LaserQueue/LaserQueue/README.md

 - `-n`, `--regen-host`: Regenerate the host in the config.
 Does not affect any other config values.
 - `-s`, `--skip-install`: Does not install dependencies that are not met.
 Otherwise, you will be prompted unless you use `--install-all`.
 - `-nu`, `--no-update`: Does not install or prompt for updates.
+- `--new-password`: No short option.
+Allows you to reset the admin password from within the program.
 - `--backend`: No short option.
 Only runs the backend.
 - `--frontend`: No short option.
 Only runs the frontend.
 - `--init-only`: No short option.
 Runs neither the frontend nor the backend.